top of page

 So: here is a copy of what came with your starter and what to do after day 5 and on:>

 But if your house is really cold, find a warm place to put the starter or use a heating mat.
-75-80 degrees is perfect.
+75-80 degrees is perfect, if warm outside put on the deck rail in full sun.

 We also mention pure water,,,,thats just our humor:>...all water is good unless it smells, or if your on a water softener, do not use water softener water.